-Table 1: District surface ownership
+Table 1.
+District surface ownership

-The historical development of the transcontinental railroad through Carbon County established the "Wyoming Checkerboard," with is a 40-mile-wide band (20 miles either side of the Union Pacific Railroad line) of alternating sections of private and federal land.
+The historical development of the transcontinental railroad through Carbon County established the "Wyoming Checkerboard," a 40-mile-wide band (20 miles to either side of the Union Pacific Railroad line) of alternating sections of private and federal land.
 The disproportionate amount of federal land as well as the Wyoming Checkerboard in the District means that any change in federal land management policy also influences private land use decisions, and these policy changes have an even greater effect on the District's economy.

-Federal law, in particular, establishes national policies that focus on national interests, rather than local interests.
+Federal law, in particular, often establishes national policies that focus on national interests, rather than local interests.
 While federal land use and planning decisions may create benefits for state and national citizens outside of the County, they may also transfer a disproportionate amount of the costs and responsibilities to local communities and citizens.

 The surface ownership pattern, including the "checkerboard" land pattern, presents a unique set of land management challenges in the District (Figure 2).
 Some of these challenges include the mutual dependency of the Bureau of Land Management, state, and private landowners when it comes to access, land uses, and land use decisions; water rights usage; and grazing rights.
 Although land may be privately owned, it may be included in a federally managed grazing allotment where the landowner/permittee is restricted as to how and when the private land can be grazed by a federal land management agency.
-Timely installation of rangeland improvements on private land is difficult if it is needing installed within a federal allotment.
+Rangeland improvements on private land within a federal allotment can be difficult and the lengthy process prevents timely installation.

 Federal agencies prefer to manage land in contiguous blocks and, from time to time, have proposed land exchanges in the Wyoming Checkerboard to create contiguous blocks of federal land.
 Land exchanges may not fully compensate the landowners and may reduce the total private land base in the District.
+Land exchanges or acquisitions that eliminate or decrease private lands can be harmful to the County economy because the federal government does not pay property taxes, but still may create a demand for services, such as fire protection and police cooperation.

 The Wyoming Eminent Domain Act, Wyo.
 Stat.
-1-26-501 et seq., authorizes the condemnation of land only for public use and only as set forth in state law.
+1-26-501 et seq., authorizes the condemnation of land only for public use and only as set forth by state law.
 Nevertheless, it is possible that eminent domain power may be used to acquire land needed by private corporations for projects deemed to serve the public good, such as electrical transmission lines.
 Bridle Bit Ranch Co. v.
 Basin Elec.
 Power Co-op, 118 P.3d 996, 1011-16 (Wyo.
 2005).
-Wyoming condemnation authority is not as extreme as the case of Kelo v.
+Traditionally, uses of Wyoming condemnation authority has not been as extreme as in the case of Kelo v.
 City of New London, 545 U.S. 469 (2005) which involved the use of eminent domain to pave the way for a private developer to build urban mixed-use housing and retail on the basis that the local government had determined this was in the city's best interests.
 Nevertheless, the power of eminent domain should be used sparingly, especially when the ultimate land owner is not a local or state government agency.